-Trader category Purchasing from Selling to Strategy Itinerant Pastoral producers at Local long distance Trek across vast areas in groups to take traders (I) homesteads, water traders at primary advantage of price differentials between local points or grazing areas markets or external markets and pastoralist homesteads, villages traders at the secondary or water points.
-In Korr and Ilaut, there are market about 6-8 itinerant traders associated with each market.
+Trader category Purchasing from Selling to Strategy Itinerant traders (I) Pastoral producers at homesteads, water points or grazing areas long-distance traders at primary markets or external traders at the secondary market Trek across vast areas in groups to take advantage of price differentials between local markets and pastoralist homesteads, villages or water points.
+In Korr and llaut, there are about 6-8 itinerant traders associated with each market.
 They also engage in barter trade when they meet a herd owner who may want to exchange, for example, a donkey for goats.
-Rearing-traders Pastoral producers at External traders at the Buy similar sizes of immature goats at an (11) homesteads, water Merille market who average price during dry average price during dry seasons and rear points or grazing areas generally have direct links them for a period of time to sell either once to buyers or twice a year after they gain weight and mature.
-Butcher-traders Pastoral producers at Households, schools and Buy relatively few but reliable numbers of (111) local markets restaurants sheep and goats every market day.
+Rearing traders (II) Pastoral producers at homesteads, water points or grazing areas External traders who originate outside Marsabit South Buy similar sizes of immature goats at an average price during dry seasons and rear them for a period of time to sell either once or twice a year after they gain weight and are mature.
+Butcher traders (III) Pastoral producers at local markets Households, schools and restaurants Buy relatively few but reliable numbers of sheep and goats every market day.
 The 5 butchers in Korr share premises and slaughter in an organized rotation, with each butcher allocated a specific day.
-Stationary Pastoral producers at Long distance traders Resell animals purchased very early on traders (IV) local markets market days at a later hour in the same market.
+Stationary traders (IV) Pastoral producers at local markets Long-distance traders Purchase animals very early on market days and resell them at a later hour in the same market.
 When they fail to recoup their purchase prices, they may graze the animals for a week or two before selling again in the same market.
-Inter-local Pastoral producers at External traders at either Take advantage of price differences between market traders local markets the Merille market or local markets.
-They link pastoral producers to (V) other regional markets external traders mostly in the Merille market or at the Lolguniani and Latakwen market in Samburu County.
-Long distance traders (VI) Pastoral producers at local markets and directly from traders I, IV & V Nairobi traders and clients via the broker (at the Kariobangi market in Nairobi) Depending on the season, participate in taking about 2-4 trucks per month to Nairobi from which it is expected that every third or fourth trip will bring losses.
-Of the total 14 long-distance traders, most work in groups of 3-4, while 3 work alone.
+Inter-local market traders (V) Pastoral producers at local markets External traders at either the Merille market or other regional markets Take advantage of price differences between local markets.
+They link pastoral producers to external traders mostly in the Merille market or at the Lolguniani and Latakwen market in Samburu County.
+Long- distance traders (VI) Pastoral producers at local markets and directly from traders I, IV & V Nairobi traders and clients via broker (at the Kariobangi market in Nairobi) Depending on the season, participate in taking about 2-4 trucks per month to Nairobi.
+Of the total 14 long-distance traders, most work in groups of 3-4, while only 3 work alone.